Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Dispersion relations

-From Figure \ref{fig:Disp_and_k1e6} it can be deduced that the waves are well behaved and quite well modeled for $k\cdot \Delta \lesssim 0.5$.
+From Figure \ref{fig:Disp_and_k1e6} it can be deduced that the waves are well-behaved and quite well-modeled for $k\cdot \Delta \lesssim 0.5$.
 From Figure \ref{fig:Nyquist}, it can be inferred that already at half the Nyquist frequency the damping is non-negligible for relevant time scales.
-The Nyquist frequency in this scenario is given by $f_{Ny}=\SI{64e5}{\per \metre} $ ($\lambda=\SI{1.5625e-7}{\m}$).
-A video demonstrating the evolution of a plane wave on the lattice with a wavelength corresponding to half the Nyquist frequency can be found in the \textit{Mendeley} repository \cite{mendeley}.
-The conclusion is that for a proper modeling and to avoid damping effects, one is obliged to adapt the grid resolutions to the lowest wavelength such that $\Delta \lesssim 1/12 \, \lambda$.
+The Nyquist frequency in this scenario is given by $f_\text{Ny}=\SI{64e5}{\per \metre} $ ($\lambda=\SI{1.5625e-7}{\m}$).
+A video demonstrating the evolution of a plane wave on the lattice with a wavelength corresponding to half the Nyquist frequency can be found in the \textit{Mendeley Data} repository \cite{Lindner2022}.
+The conclusion is that for a proper modeling and to avert damping effects, one is obliged to adapt the grid resolutions to the lowest wavelength such that $\Delta \lesssim 1/12 \, \lambda$.
 While this relation is not a hard limit and can be relaxed in many cases without detriments, it poses a safe rule of thumb for long-time simulations.
-A sufficiently fine grid resolution is pertinent for a clean analysis of the polarization flipping and high harmonic generation effects in the present work.
-Since the externally provided ODE solver introduced in the next section takes care of the time integration per step with high accuracy, the size of a time step can be defined as is convenient and in this work varies in the range of \SI{1}{\femto \second} to \SI{6}{\femto \second}, or \SI{0.3}{\micro\metre}/c to \SI{2}{\micro\metre}/c .
+A sufficiently fine grid resolution is pertinent for a clean analysis of the polarization flipping and harmonic generation effects in the present work.